 Homeground was founded in 2010 to work on behalf of institutional landlords of residential properties in facilitating transactions relating to leaseholders, in particular the collection of ground rents and dealing with the associated leasehold matters.

-Bernadette Jones, General Manager, said: “Initially Homeground was just a team of 3 people but with a short timeline of significant investment into the portfolio and increased demand from leaseholders we knew we needed the support of Reflective to ensure we could offer an efficient and robust service as we ramped up the team and IT infrastructure to support the business.”
+The General Manager said: “Initially Homeground was just a team of 3 people but with a short timeline of significant investment into the portfolio and increased demand from leaseholders we knew we needed the support of Reflective to ensure we could offer an efficient and robust service as we ramped up the team and IT infrastructure to support the business.”

 Today Homeground directly and indirectly manages over 150,000 residential units across a handful of investors with a primary audience of leaseholders wishing to pay their ground rent or obtain documentation or information regarding their lease.
 Homeground is seen as an industry leader in providing digital services to both leaseholders and 3 rd party service providers.